DS4PS/cpp-523-sum-2020/stats-review.md

 * [Discovering Statistics in R](https://www.amazon.com/Discovering-Statistics-Using-Andy-Field/dp/1446200469) as a comprehensive guide to using R for a variety of statistical models
 * [Real Stats: Using Econometrics for Political Science and Public Policy](https://www.amazon.com/Real-Stats-Econometrics-Political-Science/dp/0199981949) for material that presents regression models from a causal and evaluation perspective

-## Tips for Success

-**There is no way to learn and retain all of this material in one course!!!** It is completely normal for this material to not click the first time you see it.
-We will try to repeat concepts and build on them through the semester, and the Evaluation sequence in this program (CPP 523, 524, and 525) provide a lot of reinforcement learning.

-You are investing in a skill-set that you will build over time.
-It is not expected that you digest all material covered in the class this semester, but you are encouraged to add it to your personal library for future reference.